chelshaw-dev/fsg-v2/README.md

 ```

 When it asks which directory to serve the public app, make sure to put `public`.
 From the project directory, create `initialize.js` file.
-This will run before the main app and set up the firebase app.
+This will run before the main app and initialize firebase.

 ```
 touch initilize.js
 ```

 Create a new project in the [firebase console](https://console.firebase.google.com/) and copy the web initialization code into your new file.
+Should look like:

 ```
+'use strict';

 // Initialize Firebase
 var config = {
   apiKey: "your-key-here",